ScottPlot/ScottPlot.NET/content/faq/add-winforms-programmatically.md

 # Add ScottPlot WinForms Control Programmatically

-The FormsPlot control may not appear in the Visual Studio Toolbox or may throw `System.TypeInitializationException` when used in the designer.
-This is an known issue that affects old versions of Visual Studio and/or projects that target .NET Framework.
-The recommended solution is to place a `Panel` where you want the plot, then create a `FormsPlot` programmatically and place it inside it.
+**The FormsPlot control may not appear in the Visual Studio Toolbox or it might throw a `TypeInitializationException` when first used.** This is an known issue affecting old versions of Visual Studio or projects that target .NET Framework.
+The recommended fix is to place a `Panel` where you want the plot instead, then create a `FormsPlot` programmatically to go inside it.

 **Step 1:** Open Visual Studio and create a new Windows Forms App